-- Hosting ‘Buzz stops’, a series of events to educate and engage people with pollinator issues
+Our ‘Buzz stop’ events help to educate and engage people with pollinator issues.

-- Training volunteers in pollinator identification and setting up pollinator survey schemes
+We also provide training for volunteers in pollinator identification and setting up pollinator survey schemes.

 Help save our bees!

 60% of bees and other pollinators are in decline.
-Make a donation or give a Living Bouquet wildflower gift today and help protect our precious pollinators.
+You can help protect our precious pollinators now by making a donation or giving a Living Bouquet wildflower gift.